 - Failure to inform patients of a procedure’s risks

-WHO CAN BE HELD LIABLE FOR PLASTIC SURGERY MALPRACTICE?
+WHO CAN BE HELD LIABLE FOR PLASTIC SURGERY MALPRACTICE IN GEORGIA?

 Anyone involved in the planning or performing of a surgical procedure can commit malpractice.
 This includes the surgeon, attending physicians and staff, nurses, anesthesiologists, and more.